CitiesSkylinesModding/PdxModsIntlCrawler/list-template.md

 This list was automatically generated on {{date}}, listing mods that specified a link to a translation project in their description or external links section.

-[Crowdin](https://crowdin.com) and [ParaTranz](https://paratranz.cn) are supported, however a few mod authors still use only GitHub PRs only to manage their translations and those are not listed here.
-Other platforms can be supported on request.
+[Crowdin](https://crowdin.com) and other common platforms are supported, however a few mod authors still use only GitHub PRs only to manage their translations and those are not listed here.

 ## Mods on Paradox Mods